 Each year, the graduate students of the German Department organize a conference on a topic relevant to German Studies.
 Graduate students and scholars from across the U.S. and Germany attend these conferences and present their work.

-The 2015 Conference, Economic Hi$tories, will be held on April 24-25, 2015.
-The keynote address will be given by Prof. Fritz Breithaupt, Chair of the Department of Germanic Studies at the University of Indiana, Bloomington.
-Prof. Henry Sussman, Charlotte M. Craig Distinguished Visiting Professor at Rutgers University and professor of German at Yale University, will deliver a guest lecture.
+The 2015 Conference, Economic Hi$tories, was held on April 24-25, 2015 and coordinated by Stefanie Populorum and Carlos Gasperi.
+The keynote address was given by Prof. Fritz Breithaupt, University of Indiana, Bloomington.
+Prof. Henry Sussman, Charlotte M. Craig Distinguished Visiting Professor at Rutgers University and professor of German at Yale University, delivered a guest lecture.

 The pdf 2014 Conference (1.67 MB) , Intermediality and Intermedial Narratives in the German-Speaking World, was held on Friday, April 18, 2014 and coordinated by Damianos Grammatikopoulos and Sascha Hosters.
 Professor Henry Sussman from Yale University was the keynote speaker.

 The 2013 Conference, Representing Women in the Cinema of Josef von Sternberg, was held on Friday, May 3, 2013 and coordinated by Christina Mandt and Susan Doose.
 Professor Barbara Kosta from the University of Arizona, Tucson, spoke, and the event was supported by the Botstiber Institute for Austrian-American Studies.